-Digitisation of health services should be more utilised for chronic diseases.
-Among the concerns are increasing pharmaceutical costs, poorly integrated doctorpatient interaction, defects in the medical devices delivery system, and patient data safety issues.
+Digitisation of the health service is under-utilised for chronic diseases.
+Increasing pharmaceutical costs, poorly integrated doctor-patient interaction, defects of medical devices delivery system, and patients data safety issues are among the concerns.
 There is a need to develop technologies and solutions to minimise input resources so accessible and qualified medical care to provide to all citizens.

-Digital transformation can aid laboratory research by automating routine processes, rapid response by improving remote diagnostics, and disease prevention through the self-care of the technology users.
-All and robotics need targeted investment, and specialist software for clinical settings need to be developed.
+Digital transformation can aid laboratory researches by automation of routine processes, rapid response by improving the remote diagnostics, and disease prevention by self-care of the technology users.
+Al and robotics need targeted investment, and specialist software for clinical settings need to be developed.

-Investing and incentivising innovative ways to implement digital technology at an EU level and providing a more cohesive response to healthcare, especially preventative and rapid response, would diminish the strain on health services.
+Investing and incentivising innovative ways to implement digital technology at an EU level and providing a more cohesive response to healthcare especially preventative and rapid response, would diminish the strain on health services.